ezoer-elementure/documentation/content/applications/inventory_and_mrp/inventory/shipping_receiving/daily_operations/owned_stock.rst

    :align: center
    :alt: Sales order of consignment stock.

-Once the :abbr:`RFQ (Request for Quotation)` has been confirmed, it will become a sales order.
+Once the :abbr:`Quotation` has been confirmed, it will become a sales order.
 From here, the products can be delivered by clicking on the :guilabel:`Delivery` smart button, and selecting :guilabel:`Validate` to validate the delivery.

 Traceability and reporting of consignment stock
 ===============================================